SeahorseDB/dataset/README.md

 # 📂 YouTube Embedding Datasets (SeahorseDB)

-This repository provides datasets containing **CLIP-generated embeddings** and metadata for YouTube video clips.
+This repository provides datasets containing **CLIP-generated embeddings** and metadata for YouTube video scenes.
+The embeddings are extracted based on **timestamps** indicating specific scenes within the videos.
 These datasets are part of the **SeahorseDB** collection, accessible on Hugging Face.

 ---